 In April 2015, Reitir fasteignafelag hf.
 (Reitir), the largest provider of commercial property for rent in Iceland, was listed on the Main Market of NASDAQ Iceland.
-Following Reitir's initial public offering, the Bank sold approximately 17 per cent. of its shareholding in Reitir, which had a positive impact on the Group's other income, resulting in mark-to-market gain of ISK 3,664 million for the year ended 31 December 2014 and a recognition of a one-off gain in the amount of ISK 4,224 million for the year ended 31 December 2015.
-The Bank owned approximately 5.9% of Reitir as of 31 December 2016.
+Following Reitir's initial public offering, the Bank sold approximately 17 per cent. of its shareholding in Reitir, which had a positive impact on the Group's other income, resulting in a mark-to-market gain and a gain on disposal of a total amount of ISK 3,664 million for the year ended 31 December 2014 and a recognition of a gain in the amount of ISK 4,224 million for the year ended 31 December 2015.
+The Bank owned approximately 0.1 per cent. of Reitir as of 31 December 2017, as a part of the trading book.